CIS-566-Fall-2022/final-project/gibber_jabber/gib_005_gifs_of_first_vj_session.md

 the think i like about hydra is that you can easily apply sound input to the visuals. it's also really easy to get vivid colors and dynamic images with the osc synth setup.

+//peep the /media folder if these gyazo links don't work anymore

 using fft with osc
 ...